WLUB/OpcodeOdyssey/Readme.md

 - [NASM](https://www.nasm.us/) - The Netwide Assembler, NASM, is an 80x86 and x86-64 assembler designed for portability and modularity.

 - [SDL2](https://www.libsdl.org/) - A cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.

+- [SDL2_image](https://wiki.libsdl.org/SDL2_image/FrontPage) - An SDL2 extension library which enables the loading of images in various formats.

 ## Authors